sam81/pychoacoustics/pychoacoustics/doc/intro.rst

-a) the “response box”, shown in Figure :ref:`fig-response_box`, with which listeners interact during the experiment, and b) the control window, shown in Figure :ref:`fig-control_window`, that contains a series of widgets (choosers, text field and buttons) that are used by the experimenter to set all of the relevant experimental parameters which can also be stored and later reloaded into the application.
+a) the “response box”, shown in Figure :ref:`fig-response_box`, with which listeners interact during the experiment, and b) the control window, shown in Figure :ref:`fig-control_window`, that contains a series of widgets (choosers, text fields and buttons) that are used by the experimenter to set all of the relevant experimental parameters which can also be stored and later reloaded into the application.